Crazygaze/G4Devkit/README.md

 	* Type 'help' and it will show a list of commands
 	* In short, at the moment it allows some degree of:
 		* Memory inspection while debugging,
-		* Profilling.
+		* Basic profilling.
 It allows enabling profiling, collect a snapshot, and log results.
+		*  Allows checking function sizes, to decrease code size

 ### Known problems ###
 * Code completion sometimes causes the IDE to crash. **SAVE OFTEN**.
 This mostly happens when typing "." inside comments, as it will try code completion and trigger what it seems to be a multithreaded related bug in libclang.